AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 The components browser shows all components that are available for use on your current page.
 These can be dragged to the appropriate location, then edited to add your content.

 The components browser is a tab within the side panel (together with the [assets browser](/help/sites-authoring/author-environment-tools.md#assets-browser) and [content tree](/help/sites-authoring/author-environment-tools.md#content-tree)).
-To open (or close) the side panel use the icon at the top left of the toolbar:
+To open (or close) the side panel, use the icon at the top left of the toolbar:

 ![ateat-03](assets/ateat-03.png)

-When you open the side panel it will slide open from the left side (select the **Components** tab if necessary).
+When you open the side panel, it slides open from the left side (select the **Components** tab if necessary).
 When open you can browse through all the components available for your page.

-The actual appearance and handling is dependent on the device type you are using:
+The actual appearance and handling depends on the device type that you are using:

 >[!NOTE]
 >